RiccardoBianc/QueryAGT/README.md

 otherwise, the tool executes the code from the input file (first argument) and writes the output to the output file (second argument or standard output if not specified).

 ## Interactive mode
 In interactive mode you have two possible commands: variable declaration and query execution.
+The tool accept only one command at a time.
 At the end of the command you have to add ```;;``` as terminator to execute it.

 The syntax of a declaration  command is the following: